-1. At the Command prompt, enter GMOPTIONS.
+- 1. At the Command prompt, enter GMOPTIONS.

-- 2. In "IM:Standards Summary" dialog box, in the Standard Elements list, double-click BOM.
-The BOM Settings dialog box is displayed. - 3.
-In the BOM tab, click the row heading of the component property to delete.
-The program selects the entire row. - 4.
-Click Remove. - 5.
-Click OK.
+- In "GM:Standards overview" dialog box, in the Standard Elements list, double-click BOM.
+The BOM Settings dialog box is displayed.

+- 3. In the BOM tab, click the row heading of the component property to delete.
+The program selects the entire row.

+- 4. Click Remove.

+- 5. Click OK.